 For example, this term I am a member of the gamelan ensemble, which has introduced me to an entirely new culture through music, as well as having a lovely, tight-knit community with socials being a regular part of the experience.
 I am also part of the Chimera ensemble, which focuses primarily on contemporary/experimental music.
 This is an excellent way to really get to grips with some complex issues behind experimental music.
 It’s a great example of York’s initiative in practical methods of exploring academic subjects.

-One of my favourite things about the Department is the way it encourages us to diversify our performance experiences.
+One of my favourite things about Music is the way it encourages us to diversify our performance experiences.
 I have had so many opportunities to explore instruments that aren’t necessarily related to my degree.
 On the weekends, I play with the University’s concert orchestra and concert band with relatively ‘new’ instruments, which has been great fun, and allowed me to meet even more great people!

 Course structure and flexibility